irregularhound/neocities-website/README.md

 ## To-Do List:

-+ Create Shrine Page for Chloe
++ Create Shrine Pages
++ + Chloe
-+ Create Shrine Page for The Sims 2
++ + The Sims 2
-+ Create Shrine Page for Video Game Consoles
++ + Video Game Consoles
++ Rearrange "Graphics" and "Literally Me" Section on About page

 ## Changelog:

 + 2.0.1 - Created beta version of my website.
 Based on my alpha website layout.
 (3/2/25)
-+ 2.0.2 - Created "About" page of my website.
++ 2.0.2 - Created the About page.
 (3/4/25)
++ 2.0.3 - Created Stories page.